manroygood/roy-goodman/content/authors/atul-anurag/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- "Ph.D.
-Students"
+  - Ph.D.
+Alumni

 ---
-Atul is working on vortex dynamics.
+Atul continues to work with Prof. Goodman on point vortex dynamics.